Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Abstract

 \section{Abstract}

 The dynamic nature of driving environments and the presence of diverse road users pose significant challenges for decision-making in autonomous driving.
 Deep reinforcement learning (DRL) has emerged as a popular approach to tackle this problem.
 However, the application of existing DRL solutions is mainly confined to simulated environments due to safety concerns, impeding their deployment in real-world.
-To overcome this limitation, this paper introduces a novel neuro-symbolic model-free DRL approach, called DRL with Symbolic Logics (DRLSL) that combines the strengths of DRL (learning from experience) and symbolic first-order logics (knowledge-driven reasoning) to enable safe learning in real-time interactions of autonomous driving within real environments.
+To overcome this limitation, this paper introduces a novel neuro-symbolic model-free DRL approach, called DRL with Symbolic Logic (DRLSL) that combines the strengths of DRL (learning from experience) and symbolic first-order logic (knowledge-driven reasoning) to enable safe learning in real-time interactions of autonomous driving within real environments.
 This innovative approach provides a means to learn autonomous driving policies by actively engaging with the physical environment while ensuring safety.
-We have implemented the DRLSL framework in autonomous driving using the highD dataset and demonstrated that our method successfully avoids unsafe actions during both the training and testing phases.
-Furthermore, our results indicate that DRLSL achieves faster convergence during training and exhibits better generalizability to new driving scenarios compared to traditional DRL methods.\footnote{We have made the source code and data available on the following GitHub repository link: \href{https://github.com/CAV-Research-Lab/Safe-Reinforcement-Learning-using-Symbolic-Logical-Programming-for-Autonomous-Highway-Driving}{\texttt{https://github.com/CAV-Research-Lab/DRL-with-Symbolic-Logics}}.}
+We have implemented the DRLSL framework in a highway driving scenario using the HighD dataset and demonstrated that our method successfully avoids unsafe actions during both the training and testing phases.
+Furthermore, our results indicate that DRLSL achieves faster convergence during training and exhibits better generalizability to new highway driving scenarios compared to traditional DRL methods.